Miss Earth USA: State & Regional Competitions

 Every year, states hold a preliminary competition to choose their delegate for the Miss Earth USA pageant.
 Delegates may be appointed state or regional titles if a state pageant is not offered in their area.
 The state/regional winners hold the title "Miss (State/Region) Earth USA" for the year of their reign.

 State contestants are judged equally in the following categories: community service, gown, interview, photogenic, and swimwear.

 The U.S. Earth Productions/Beauty Beyond Borders, Inc. organization awards directorships to pageant directors, who in some cases are responsible for more than one state or a region of the United States.

 Currently, the Miss Earth USA organization does allow contestants to re-compete at the national pageant in the same division under the previous state title held, or a regional title, if a state title has already been awarded or appointed.

 Performance at Miss Earth

 In 2020, Lindsey Coffey is the first U.S. representative to win Miss Earth during their 20th anniversary.
 Marisa Butler, Miss Earth USA 2021, Emanii Davis, Miss Earth USA 2019, and Andrea Neu, Miss Earth USA 2014, placed first-runner up as Miss Earth - Air in their respective years competing at Miss Earth.

-The U.S. placed six consecutive years at Miss Earth between 2012-2017.
-This the country's longest placement streak since the pageant's inception in 2001.

-Results Summary
+Results summary

 Placements in Miss Earth

-USA holds a record of 13 placements at Miss Earth, third overall behind Philippines, and Venezuela.
+Miss Earth USA holds a record of 16 placements at Miss Earth, third overall behind Miss Philippines Earth, and Miss Earth Venezuela.